kevinquan121/OOT_Buyers/README.md

 ## Step 4: Luxury Housing (Section 8)
 in this step, the model is recalibrated to incorporate an additional residential zone, luxury housing.
 The code files are included in a separate folder, "Luxury_Housing".
-The way to solve the model and do post-computation analysis is the same as the baseline mdoel.
+The way to solve this variation of the baseline model and do post-computation analysis is the same as before.

 ## Other Resources:
 If you need a brief introduction or crash course on computation in Fortran, please refer to the following resources,